terramate-io/terramate-docs/cloud/integrations/github/index.md

 ---
-title: GitHub App | Integrations | Terramate Cloud
+title: App for GitHub | Integrations | Terramate Cloud
-description: Learn how to install and use the Terramate Cloud GitHub App to integrate your GitHub and Terramate Cloud Organizations.
+description: Learn how to install and use the Terramate App for GitHub to integrate your GitHub and Terramate Cloud Organizations.
 ---

-# GitHub Integration
+# Integration with GitHub

-Terramate Cloud integrates with GitHub by providing a [GitHub App](https://github.com/apps/terramate-cloud) that can be installed in your personal GitHub account or your GitHub organization.
-Installing our GitHub App allows you to use features such as **rendered plan previews** in Pull Requests, automated **Pull Request approvals**, **status checks**, **policies**, and more.
+Terramate Cloud integrates with GitHub by providing an [App for GitHub](https://github.com/apps/terramate-cloud) that can be installed in your personal GitHub account or your GitHub organization.
+Installing our App for GitHub allows you to use features such as **rendered plan previews** in Pull Requests, automated **Pull Request approvals**, **status checks**, **policies**, and more.

 ## Features

-Using the GitHub App to integrate Terramate Cloud and GitHub enables several features:
+Using the App for GitHub to integrate Terramate Cloud and GitHub enables several features:

 ### Rendered Plans

-For every new plan preview created with Terramate CLI, the GitHub App will provide a rendered version of each plan inside Pull Requests, clearly highlighting destructive changes.
+For every new plan preview created with Terramate CLI, the App for GitHub will provide a rendered version of each plan inside Pull Requests, clearly highlighting destructive changes.
 This allows your team to better understand changes introduced in Pull Requests without having to understand complex Terraform and OpenTofu plans.